-Gynae Clinic provides the cervical cancer vaccine, called Gardasil, to young girls and women between the ages of 9-26.
-The vaccine helps protect against the development of this type of cancer.
+Gynae Clinic offers the cervical cancer vaccine, called Gardasil, to young girls and women between the ages of 9-26.
+This vaccine helps protect against the development of cervical cancer.

-This cancer grows on the surface of the cervix (the entrance to the womb from the vagina).
+Cervical Cancer grows on the surface of the cervix (the entrance to the womb from the vagina).
 It usually has no symptoms in its early stages.
-The most common symptoms include irregular bleeding, including post coital bleeding and bleeding in between periods.
+The most common symptoms that will eventually develop include irregular bleeding, including post coital bleeding and bleeding in between periods.

-The Gardasil injection causes the immune system to create new antibodies which fight against the human papillomavirus (HPV), which has been shown to cause growth of cancer.
+The Gardasil injection causes the immune system to create new antibodies that fight against the human papillomavirus (HPV), which has been shown to promote cancer growth.
 For best protection, young girls should receive the vaccine before engaging in sexual activity for the first time.